For Faculty and Advisors

 Our office is available to facilitate the process to include short-term domestic travel as part of their course.
 With course fees going away starting Fall 2018, departments are still able to run their programs through collaboration with our office.
 Please visit the Domestic Short-Term Travel page for details.

 Thank you for your interest in expanding NDSU students' knowledge of the world.
 Leading a program is both a highly challenging and rewarding endeavor that will change not only the lives of the students involved, but also your own.
-ISSAS staff facilitate the following processes for faculty-led programs:
+ISSAS staff facilitate the following processes for Global Seminars:

 Please contact Tanya Kramer with any questions about the proposal or about leading a program.